alastairwyse/ApplicationAccessDeployment/WebsiteText/WebsiteText.md

 Maybe as 'step by step' section
 Step by step user setup from github repo front page Info about Java, Python clients
+List of known issues like postgres deadlocks
+  This only happens in 3 node and larger setups... not single node.
+Can omit from doco for now, but may need to add later.
+  Similar for SQL server deadlock avoidance... not an issue for the basic version Coming soon features??
+Do I want to mention RBAC (https://en.wikipedia.org/wiki/Role-based_access_control)